Objectives of the service

 Users and their needs

 Focusing on patients with osteoporosis, they are suffering from a chronic disease characterized by alterations in the bone structure resulting in reduced resistance to mechanical load and increased risk of fractures.
 Osteoporosis is an important, social and economic health problem especially of women of today's world.
 It is estimated that in Italy 1 in 3 women over the age of 50 (about 5,000,000 people) and 1 in 8 males over 60 years (about 1,000,000 people) are affected by this disease.
 Unfortunately, even today less than 50% of patients at high risk of fractures are treated with anti-osteoporotic drugs with significant social consequences in relation to complications and outcomes of fracturing events.
 On the market, there is no bone substitute with a specific indication and claims for the treatment of osteoporotic patients.
 The possibility to treat osteoporotic fractures with a regenerative material devoid of limitation for osteoporotic patient market segment is expected to boost the market potential of the product.

 At the moment b.Bone is marketed only in Italy, it is a CE marked product and it is ready to be distributed in Europe.
 In the next few years the marketing of b.Bone will be expanded to almost all European countries.

-At the end of this study, b.Bone will be able to claim a possible use also on ostoporotic patients, and this is a specific indication which is not claimed in any of the scaffolds currently in the market.
-This study would aimed to offer substantial improvements in the treatment of osteoporosis for patients, and consequently it would allow to expand the market of b.Bone.
+At the end of this study, b.Bone will be able to claim a possible use also on osteoporotic patients, and this is a specific indication which is not claimed in any of the scaffolds currently in the market.
+This entire work would aim to offer substantial improvements in the treatment of osteoporosis for patients, and consequently it would allow to expand the market of b.Bone.

 Service/ system concept